Finding Theme Communities from Database Networks: Theme Community Finding

-Algorithm~\ref{Alg:apriori} shows how we generate the set of length-$k$ candidate patterns by retaining only the length-$k$ patterns whose length-$(k-1)$ sub-patterns are all qualified.
-This efficiently prunes a large number of unqualified patterns without running MPTD. \nop{ Specifically, line 3 generates a possible length-$k$ candidate pattern $\mathbf{p}^k$ by merging two length-$(k-1)$ qualified patterns $\{\mathbf{p}^{k-1}, \mathbf{q}^{k-1}\}$.
+Algorithm~\ref{Alg:apriori} shows how we generate the set of length-$k$ candidate patterns by retaining only the length-$k$ patterns whose all length-$(k-1)$ sub-patterns are qualified. \nop{ Specifically, line 3 generates a possible length-$k$ candidate pattern $\mathbf{p}^k$ by merging two length-$(k-1)$ qualified patterns $\{\mathbf{p}^{k-1}, \mathbf{q}^{k-1}\}$.
 Line 4 retains $\mathbf{p}^k$ as a candidate pattern if all its length-$(k-1)$ sub-patterns are qualified. }